1. Axial or Longitudinal Position

 r >> l

-The intensity of electric field at point P due to +q charge
+The electric field intensity at point P due to +q charge is

 Similarly,

-The intensity of electric field at the point P due to -q charge
+The electric field intensity at point P due to -q charge is

-The intensity of resultant electric field at point P.
+The resultant electric field intensity at point P.

 E = E₁cosθ + E₂cosθ